Bitbucket Secret Scanning (Step-by-Step)

 Before you start, you need to be using a Bitbucket data center or Bitbucket server.
 The steps and images you see are from a Bitbucket server instance.

-Steps to Scan Your Bitbucket Repository
+Steps to Enable Secret Scanning On Your Bitbucket Repository

-1. Install Bitbucket Plugin to Scan Repository
+1. Install Bitbucket App to Scan Repository

 The next steps assume you’ve installed the product successfully, but you can contact support if you need help or have any questions.

-2. Review the Scanning Settings
+2. Review the Secret Scanning Settings

 Engineers at Soteri built the product to support security for development projects out-of-the-box, so most organizations will find that default settings are sufficient for effectively scanning their Git repositories for sensitive information.
 If developers and security teams need more flexibility with controls and configurations, Soteri supports their unique use cases by offering custom rules integration.